-4.40 Execution profiling
+4.39 Execution profiling

-This section describes the hierarchical execution profiler introduced in SWI-Prolog 5.1.10.
+This section describes the hierarchical execution profiler.
 This profiler is based on ideas from gprof described in [Graham et al., 1982].
-The profiler consists of two parts: the information-gathering component built into the kernel,83 and a presentation component which is defined in the statistics library.
-The latter can be hooked, which is used by the XPCE module swi/pce_profile to provide an interactive graphical representation of results.
+The profiler consists of two parts: the information-gathering component built into the kernel,96 and a presentation component which is defined in the statistics library.
+The latter can be hooked, which is used by the XPCE module swi/pce_profile to provide an interactive graphical frontend for the results.

-4.40.1 Profiling predicates
+4.39.1 Profiling predicates